Farini/SkyNation/Readme.md

 - [X] Mars Button -> Display Guild Settings, or Server down, if there is no info.
 Only a Player that has a SpaceVehicle built
 - [X] Make all Tutorial points (Questionmarks).
 - [X] Display Person's recently eaten
+- [X] Bugfix: Humans dying too quickly
+- [X] Fix buttons getting green and not returning to white
+- [X] 1/3 Camera options + animations
+- [X] Adjust camera LOOK@ constraints

+- [ ] Biobox still not saving when done
+- [ ] Bio View - DNA animation

+- [ ] Make sure that Air adjustments AND Oxygen adjustments are working - Accounting)
 - [ ] Game Store Improvements
-- [ ] Make sure that Air adjustments AND Oxygen adjustments are working - Accounting)
 - [ ] New Modules not fully available after Tech research.
-- [ ] Bio View - DNA animation
 - [ ] 1/8 Soundtrack + FX
 - [ ] Have 3 Background music
 - [ ] Add a couple of SoundFX